LubinKerhuel/hugo/content/uxv/_index.md

 # Course title, summary, and position.
 linktitle: UxV toolbox for Matlab-Simulink
 title: UxV toolbox
-summary: This toolbox provide matlab script and Simulink blocks.
-Script allows to decode, plot and feed simulation based on MAVlink log files.
-Block allows to add MAVLink, GPS, FrSky protocol S.BUS, Smart Port and F.Port feature to a model for code generation and is tested with dsPIC MCU.
+summary: The UxV toolbox provides matlab script and Simulink blocks for autopilot.
+Script to decode, visualise MAVlink logs and configure a Simulink model feeding MAVlink signal for simulation.
+Block adds MAVLink, GPS, and FrSky protocol S.BUS, Smart Port and F.Port feature to a rapid prototyping model used for code generation working with the MPLAB blocks from microchip (targeting dsPIC microcontrollers).
 weight: 1

 tags:
     - rapid prototyping
-    - model-based design (MDB)
+    - model-based design (MBD)
     - matlab
     - simulink
     - UAV